gottfrois/doorkeeper-provider-app/README.md

 ## API

 This app provide a very basic API.
+For now, the API is READ only.
 The current API endpoints are:

     /api/messages
     /api/user